 Abstract:

 Introduction: Upon completion of Dental Foundation Training (DFT), a number of dental graduates apply for further training known as Dental Core Training (DCT).
 Alternatively, there are two-year integrated training pathways within both primary and secondary care; known as Longitudinal Dental Foundation Training (LDFT).
 There is a lack of evidence supporting LDFT and how this compares to DFT and DCT.
-Aim: To explore perceptions and experiences of three post-qualification dental training pathways (DFT, DFTDCT, LDFT) and understand how this training prepares trainees for independent clinical practice and their future career.
+Aim: To explore perceptions and experiences of three post-qualification dental training pathways (DFT, DFT+DCT1, LDFT) and understand how this training prepares trainees for independent clinical practice and their future career.
 Method: A qualitative study, employing a ‘Grounded Theory’ approach.
 Theoretical sampling was carried out until data saturation was achieved; 36 individual in-depth semi-structured interviews of trainees and supervisors were conducted.
 Data analysis was iterative and inductive.
 The development of codes and generation of sub-themes resulted in major themes grounded within the data of participants.
 Results: Seven major themes were generated: Training Pathway Choice, Skill Development, Career Development, Identity, Team, Setting and Training Programme.
-Conclusion: The first part of this paper provides an understanding of perceptions of the different training pathways and factors considered when choosing a training pathway; in particular the impact of the recruitment process, service pressures and finance.
+Conclusion: The first part of this paper provides an understanding of perceptions of the different training pathways and factors considered when choosing a training pathway; in particular the impact of the recruitment process, peer opinion and service pressures.

 In Brief: